aws-samples/aws-do-kubeflow/README.md

 > [!NOTE]
 > Kubeflow uses a default email (`user@example.com`) and password (`12341234`).
 For any production Kubeflow deployment, you should change the default password by following the official [Kubeflow documentation](https://github.com/kubeflow/manifests?tab=readme-ov-file#change-default-user-password).

+> [!NOTE]
+> Please change the mount path for Notebook Volumes when creating a new notebook to avoid `permission denied` errors.
+You can use e.g. `/volume/`

 <center><img src="img/aws-kubeflow-dashboard.png" align="center" width="80%" /></center> <br/>
 <center>Fig. 3 - Kubeflow Dashboard</center> <br/>

 ## Remove Kubeflow Deployment
 To remove your Kubeflow deployment, simply execute [`./kubeflow-remove.sh`](Container-Root/kubeflow/kubeflow-remove.sh) from within the `aws-do-kubeflow` container.